-Our multidisciplinary team of Energy and Natural Resources attorneys understands all facets of natural gas transactions including mineral title and lease review, environmental and regulatory, land use and zoning and litigation matters.
+Our multidisciplinary team of Energy and Natural Resources attorneys understands all facets of oil, gas and renewable energy transactions including surface and mineral title, lease and easement review, environmental assessment and permit review, contract review, transportation and pipeline assessment, land use and zoning, and litigation matters.
 Although each transaction’s due diligence needs differ, we offer the resources and support team that other firms cannot match, including:

-- Offices and fully-dedicated energy and environmental attorneys in all three states of the Appalachian Basin;
+- Offices and fully-dedicated energy and environmental attorneys;

-- A large mineral title group with deep knowledge of issues in Pennsylvania, Ohio, West Virginia and Kentucky;
+- A large energy title group with deep knowledge of surface and mineral issues in each state;

 - A significant bench of experienced environmental and regulatory attorneys who understand the challenges within each state;